 6. Good ergonomics will help you be more comfortable, reduce injuries, and aid productivity

 The aim of ergonomic practice is to improve the conditions under which everyday activities are performed in the workplace, which helps to minimise any potential associated health risks and reduce strain and fatigue.

-Poor desk setups can affect workers’ hands, wrists, joints and backs, which can then lead to absence and associated costs for your organisation.
+Poor desk setups can affect workers’ hands, wrists, joints and backs, which, if left unchecked, can cause injury and absence from work.

 Ergonomic considerations for different types of workplaces vary significantly.
-For a typical desk-based office role, consider:
+For a typical desk-based role, consider:

 - Using a footrest if your feet cannot comfortably rest on the floor naturally

 - Using rests for the keyboard and mouse to ensure your hands, wrists and forearms are not under strain